matheuristic/dotfiles/README.md

 Optional Emacs UI elements and support for specific file formats and programming languages can be set up by copying the [post-init](.emacs.d/init-local-post.el) and modifying it as needed.

-## Setting up base environment
+## Setting up conda environment

-If using [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://conda.io/miniconda.html), basic packages for Python and other development can be installed via:
+If using [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://conda.io/miniconda.html), basic packages for Python development used for each project can be installed via:
 ```Shell
 $ conda install --file base_conda_packages.txt
 ```